Updated January 7, 2022

-A valid section 280C(c)(3) election can only be made by actually computing and claiming the reduced (13%) credit on taxpayer’s original, timely filed tax return.
+A valid section 280C(c)(3) election can only be made by actually computing and claiming the reduced 13%, in the case of the regular credit method, credit on taxpayer’s original, timely filed tax return.
 Taxpayer cannot make a valid election without claiming the credit, by merely writing the words “280C”, or by making a statement on the original tax return that taxpayer elects section 280C in the event that they later determine that they have research credit.
 If the taxpayer files an amended return claiming the reduced credit under section 280C(c)(3), when they did not claim credit at the reduced rate on the original timely filed return, the election is invalid and the claim should be returned to taxpayer to correct.

 The requirement to claim a credit in order to make a valid election was deemed incorrect within: AM2008-002, which stated:

 A taxpayer that clearly indicates its intent to claim the reduced credit by noting on the Form 6765 attached to its timely filed an original return for the taxable year “section 280C” next to the line on which the current year reduced credit could be claimed or by claiming a nominal credit amount along with the “section 280C” notation has satisfied the requirements under §§ 280C(c)(3) and 1.280C-4(a).
 Such notations clearly signify that the taxpayer has made an affirmative election to claim the reduced credit.

 Furthermore, AM2008-002 addressed the availability of a “Protective” 280C(c)(3) election.
 More specifically, the guidance read: